bradfrost/atomic-design/chapter-4.md

 {% include figure.html src="../images/content/techcrunch-incomplete-template.png" caption="In a more iterative process, there will be instances where some patterns are further developed than others.
 Seeing a partially-done page might look unusual out of context, but communication between the team and stakeholders should alleviate confusion." %}

-In the early stages of the project, the in-browser code tends to be crude at best.
-That's A-okay.
-The intention is to stub out the template's basic architecture, wire up pattern includes, and begin marking up the patterns' structure.
-When the team begins styling  Seeing these partially-designed prototypes might look unusual as an out-of-context static image, but constant communication between the team and stakeholders during the process helped everyone appreciate the evolution of the design system.
+In the early stages of the project, the in-browser designs tend to look crude at best.
+That's a-okay.
+The intention is to stub out the template's basic information architecture in the browser, define patterns, wire those patterns up using includes, and begin the patterns' general markup.
+With that work in place, the team can collectively begin styling specific patterns and refining the overall structure.

+Seeing these partially-designed prototypes might look unusual to those used more traditional, pixel-perfect design deliverables.
+But with these rolling updates it's more important to communicate the fact that you're making progress than to communicate a false sense of perfection.

 ### The role of comps in a post-PSD era
+Up until this point we've been talking about establishing a general aesthetic direction and then designing some patterns to experiment with the application of that aesthetic direction.
+These tactics allow teams to explore freely, iterate quickly, and get feedback sooner.

-- This client feedback still sticks out in my mind: "You're asking me to comment on how beautiful a face is by showing me the nose."
+But I'll never forget this client feedback we received on the first pattern-driven project I worked on: "These element collages look great, but it's like you're asking me to comment on how beautiful a face is by showing me the nose."

-- It's important to paint the full picture to some degree.
-- That doesn't mean you have to _lead_ with full comps though.
+If you've gotten to this point in your process, congratulations!
+If stakeholders aren't repulsed by your initial design sketches and element collages, that means you've captured the essence of the aesthetic direction and it's safe to take those explorations further.

+A lot of conversation about designing in the browser implies a sentiment that PHOTOSHOP COMPS ARE THE DEVIL.
+Not really.
+At some point in time it's important to paint the full picture.
+The trick is knowing when to paint those full pictures, and how long to dwell in static design documents.

+Full comps are still very useful for demonstrating a coherent picture.

-- Get the big picture art direction down and then translate into the browser as quickly as possible.
+Get the big picture art direction down and then translate into the browser as quickly as possible.

-- If the feedback is "this is all wrong" then it's back to the drawing board.
+If the feedback is "this is all wrong" then it's back to the drawing board.
 It's probably worth creating a new comp.
 But if the feedback is "Can we move this from here to here?
 Can we add a gray border around the article text?
 Can we increase the size of this image?" that's a sign the overall direction is in good shape.
 Those relatively minor issues can and should be addressed in the browser.

 ### In-browser iteration
 > Let’s change the phrase “designing in the browser” to “deciding in the browser.” <cite>[Dan Mall](https://the-pastry-box-project.net/dan-mall/2012-september-12)</cite>